 - Properties options shows all file parameters including the quantity of sectors, the compression status, the path where the file is stored, etc.

-Note that virtual hard disks or ZIP files have another list of the available options.
+Note that virtual hard disks, ZIP or RAR files have another list of the available options.

 Adding new images